cucumber/docs/content/gherkin.md

 The `Scenario Outline` steps provide a template which is never directly run.
 A `Scenario Outline` is run once for each row in the `Examples` section beneath it (not counting the first row).

 The way this works is via placeholders.
-Placeholders must be contained within `< >` in the Scenario Outline's Steps.
+Placeholders must be contained within `< >` in the Scenario outline's steps.

 For example: